DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 - Enforce regulations under the producer responsibility obligations.

 #### 3. PRN front end – live, PRN obligations to go live in release 13
-The PRN (Packaging Recovery Note) front end is used by:
+The PRN (Packaging waste Recycling Note) front end is used by:
 - Accredited reprocessors and exporters to issue PRNs and PERNs from RE/EX that is outside RPD.
 - Producers and compliance schemes to acquire and manage these notes as proof of recycling.
 - Regulators to track the flow and validity of issued notes.